 - Go golfing.
 For many, there is no better warm-weather activity than golfing – whether it’s hitting balls on the driving range or playing a game on the course.
 To make sure your golf game doesn’t give you low back pain this season, read Athletico’s “Techniques for Preventing Low Back Pain in Golf.”

 There is risk of injury with any activity, so make sure you take the proper precautions before jumping head first into something new.
-If an injury does occur, make sure to schedule an appointment for a free injury screen at your nearest Athletico location or virtually now with our telehealth treatment options.
+If an injury does occur, make sure to schedule an appointment for a free assessment at your nearest Athletico location or virtually now with our telehealth treatment options.